hoppscotch/hoppscotch/packages/hoppscotch-desktop/README.md

 ##### Using Homebrew

-You can use Homebrew (on macOS or Linux) to install Hopscotch
+You can use Homebrew (on macOS or Linux) to install Hoppscotch

 ```bash
 brew install --cask hoppscotch